 You should be thinking spring in Hakuba!

-March in Hakuba is prime season for sunny days on the mountain.
-As Hakuba starts to shake off the throws of winter, the weather warms and the sun starts to break though.
+March is Hakuba’s prime season for sunny days on the mountain.
+As Hakuba starts to shake off the throws of winter, the weather warms and the sun starts to breakthrough.
 The days are warm and the nights cold, making for good snow and bluebird days.
-Who could ask for more.
-Here are some reasons why we think you should be in Hakuba this spring working on your goggle tan.
+Who could ask for more?
+Here are some reasons why we think you should be in Hakuba this March working on your goggle tan.

 Spring Powder Days

 If you’ve ever been to Hakuba you’ve seen that there is so much more on offer than what’s in the resorts.
 The best skiing in Hakuba is the 1,000+ meters of vertical that starts above where the ski lifts stop.
-The bottom of the valley may be warm and sunny, but the backcountry keeps on pumping well into spring.
-For those with the experience epic pow and beautiful views await.
-The Tsugaike Kogen rope-way opens up, giving lift assisted access to some of the best backcountry terrain in the valley.
+The bottom of the valley may be warm and sunny, but the backcountry keeps on pumping well into April.
+For those with the experience, epic pow and beautiful views await.
+The Tsugaike Kogen rope-way opens up, giving lift-assisted access to some of the best backcountry terrain in the valley.

 Empty Hills and Small Lift lines

 During peak season and especially on the weekends Hakuba can get busy.
 When you combine international travelers and Japanese weekend traffic the hills get crowded, and I mean human slalom crowded.
-Why spend your hard earned ski/board time navigating packed slopes and worrying that the person behind might take you out.
+Why spend your hard-earned ski/board time navigating packed slopes and worrying that the person behind might take you out.
 To top it off long lift lines will cut into your valuable riding time; who needs’em.
 In spring fewer people are on the slopes in Hakuba and lift queues are non-existent.
-Don’t follow the crowd, book a spring ski vacation and enjoy more of what Hakuba has to offer.
+Don’t follow the crowd!

 Have you been to Hakuba in the spring?
 How was it?
 Let us know in the comments.